Grace Church School offers a nurturing environment for a child’s first school experience.

 Threes visit our music specialist and our movement specialist each week.
 They visit the library and spend part of each day on the roof playground, in the gym, or in the school garden.

-Fours and Fives build large block structures and use their growing imaginations as they role-play in the dramatic play area.
+Four and Five year olds build large block structures and use their growing imaginations as they role-play in the dramatic play area.
 They make classroom books, follow recipes to cook special snacks, and use a variety of art mediums to creatively express themselves.
 At Grace, we emphasize process over product.

 They express themselves in journals through drawings and dictate their own narration to accompany their illustrations.
 Curriculum arises from the children’s interests.
 Throughout the day literacy and math concepts are interwoven into their activities.